Tornado outbreak of April 1977: Birmingham–Smithfield, Alabama

+Developing 4 mi northwest of Birmingham, near US 78, this violent tornado proceeded northeastward through northern Jefferson County.
+Near the point of touchdown, Daniel Payne College suffered extensive damage, forcing it to permanently close due to the extent of the destruction.
+Rapidly intensifying, it generated F5 damage in the neighborhood of Hayes Highland, particularly along and near a lane and drive each named Smithfield, from which the tornado derived its moniker.
+In this area, abutting the intersection of I-65 and US 31, hundreds of homes were completely destroyed, many of which were completely swept away, despite being well-built.
+Some of the homes built into hillsides even had their cinder-block basement walls swept away, and at least one home was reportedly annihilated, with even its foundation said to be missing.
+Many trees in the area were snapped and debarked and vehicles were thrown and destroyed.
+A pair of dump-trucks were thrown through the air as well.
+Ted Fujita followed the tornado and supercell from an airplane and while surveying damage; he rated the Smithfield tornado F5, but initially considered assigning a rating of F6.
+(He once rated the 1970 Lubbock and 1974 Xenia tornadoes as such, but his preliminary estimates were subsequently revised to the official ratings of F5.)
+The NCEI incorrectly list the path as extending from west of Birmingham to east-northeast of Tarrant.

 Non-tornadic impacts

 The storms that brought the tornadoes on April 4 also brought a large squall line across Alabama.
 This proved disastrous when Southern Airways Flight 242 attempted to fly around the storm and instead flew straight into it.
 Massive amounts of very large hail and very heavy rain battered the plane and destroyed its engines.
 With no way to keep flying, it attempted a landing on a stretch of highway in New Hope, Georgia.
 The road section used for the forced landing, formerly called Georgia State Route 92 Spur, is now called Dallas–Acworth Highway (formerly Georgia State Route 381).
 The DC-9 actually landed successfully, but then crashed into a gas station, grocery store, and other structures and vehicles during the rollout.
 The plane was destroyed, killing the flight crew, 60 passengers, and nine people on the ground.